Harshit-Dhundale/Bloq-Quantum-Full-Stack-Screening-Task/README.md

 ## 🎥 Demo Video
 [![Watch the Bloq Quantum Circuit Builder Demo](https://img.youtube.com/vi/psCZBLrHhZ8/0.jpg)](https://youtu.be/psCZBLrHhZ8)

+*Click the thumbnail above to watch the Quantum Circuit Builder demo video.*

 ## 🧠 About the Task

 This project is my solution to the Bloq Quantum Full Stack Screening Task.